Can DtN and GenEO coarse spaces be sufficiently robust for heterogeneous Helmholtz problems?: Results and Discussion

 To discretise the problem we triangulate $\Omega$ using a Cartesian grid with spacing $h$ and alternating diagonals to form a simplicial mesh (see Figure~\ref{Fig:WaveGuide2D} where $h=\frac{1}{4}$).
 The discrete problem \eqref{LinearSystem} is then built from using P1 finite element approximation on this mesh.
 In order to avoid the pollution effect we choose $k$ and $h$ simultaneously so that $k^{3}h^{2} = \frac{2\pi}{10}$ is fixed.
 The large sparse linear system \eqref{LinearSystem} is solved using right-preconditioned GMRES, with the preconditioner given by the two-level ORAS method \eqref{2LevelAdaptiveDeflationPreconditioner} and choice of coarse space as stated.
 We terminate the GMRES iteration once a relative residual tolerance of $10^{-6}$ is reached.
 Unless otherwise stated, within the domain decomposition preconditioner we use minimal overlap: that is, one layer of adjoining mesh elements are added to the non-overlapping subdomains via the extension in \eqref{OverlappingSubdomains}.
 To solve the local eigenvalue problems in the two-level methods we make use of ARPACK \cite{Lehoucq:1998:ARPACK}, while both the subdomain solves and coarse space operator solves are given by MUMPS \cite{Amestoy:2001:AFA}.

 We will first compare coarse spaces in the simplest case of a homogeneous problem, investigating the choice of eigenvalue threshold used.
 We then show results on how the methods perform in a variety of settings, for instance with non-uniform subdomains, heterogeneity and additional overlap.
-Finally, a high wave number scalability test is performed for H-GenEO with timings reported.
+Finally, both weak and strong scalability tests are performed for H-GenEO applied to high wave number problems with timings reported.

-\subsection{A comparison of methods for the homogeneous problem with uniform partitioning}
+\subsection{A Comparison of Methods for the Homogeneous Problem with Uniform Partitioning}

 In Table~\ref{Table:WideMethodsN25} we give some benchmark results for the simplest problem of a homogeneous wave guide using a uniform decomposition into 25 square subdomains.
 We see that the one-level ORAS method \eqref{ORAS} performs relatively poorly as the wave number $k$ increases.
 The standard DtN coarse space \eqref{DiscreteDtNEigenproblem} (with $\eta_{\text{max}} = k$) is able to reduce iteration counts with a relatively small coarse space size, however, there is still a clear increase in iterations as $k$ increases.
 The $\Delta$-GenEO method \eqref{DiscreteLaplaceGenEOEigenproblem}, with $\lambda_{\text{max}} = \frac{1}{2}$, performs poorly here, often doing worse than the one-level method despite a larger coarse space than the DtN approach; this may be because the impedance conditions from the wave guide problem are not included in the definition of the $\Delta$-GenEO coarse space and so the eigenfunctions are not appropriate here.
 Finally, the standard H-GenEO method \eqref{DiscreteH-GenEOEigenproblem} (with $\eta_{\text{max}} = \frac{1}{2}$) performs well and significantly reduces the iteration counts, by a factor of 10 for the largest wave number, and provides robustness to increasing wave number $k$ (in fact iteration counts tend to decrease with $k$).
 We note that the size of the H-GenEO coarse space is larger than the DtN coarse space and we now explore this further.